afa7789/zk-token-distributor/README.md

 2. Deploy using the repository script

+    - If you want to run a local deployment against Anvil:

+    ```bash
+    anvil --silent &
+    # use Anvil's default RPC (http://127.0.0.1:8545) and one of the displayed private keys
+    ```

     - Example deploy (assumes `script/Deployer.s.sol` exposes a `Deployer` script contract).
 Replace the placeholders with your RPC URL and private key.
 Use `--broadcast` to submit transactions.

     ```bash
     forge script script/Deployer.s.sol:Deployer --rpc-url <RPC_URL> --private-key <PRIVATE_KEY> --broadcast -vvvv
-    ```

-    - If you want to run a local deployment against Anvil:

-    ```bash
-    anvil --silent &
-    # use Anvil's default RPC (http://127.0.0.1:8545) and one of the displayed private keys
-    forge script script/Deployer.s.sol:Deployer --rpc-url http://127.0.0.1:8545 --private-key <ANVIL_KEY> --broadcast
     ```

 ## 3. Run the web application